 In 2001, the billionaire established the Azim Premji Foundation, a nonprofit that started with the purpose of improving the quality education in rural India.
 It works with over 3.5 lakh schools.
 A decade later the Azim Premji University was set up to address challenges the foundation faced during its work in elementary education.

-In 2013, Premji became the first Indian billionaire to sign the Giving Pledge, an initiative by Bill Gates and Warren Buffet that encourages wealthy individuals to pledge half their fortunes to philanthropy.
+In 2013, Azim Premji became the first Indian billionaire to sign the Giving Pledge, a global initiative founded by Bill Gates and Warren Buffett.
+The pledge urges wealthy individuals to commit at least half of their wealth to charitable causes.
+Premji, known for his philanthropy, has dedicated a significant portion of his fortune to education and social development in India.